-- The site consists of a 1.85 acres with an existing auto repair shop and two single-family residences. - The subject site fronts on Martin Luther King Jr. Blvd., an NCDOT-maintained arterial street, and E. Longview St., a Town-maintained local street. - The properties to the south, west, and northeast are zoned Residential-4 (R-4). - The Columbia Place development to the northwest is zoned Residential-3 (R-3). - The Mill Creek Condominium development to the east, across Martin Luther King Jr. Blvd., is zoned Residential-6 (R-6). - There is an intermittent stream on the site, partially piped, which is subject to a Resource Conservation District (RCD).
+- The site consists of approximately 2 acres with an existing auto repair shop and two single-family residences. - The site fronts on Martin Luther King Jr. Blvd., an arterial street maintained by the North Carolina Department of Transportation, and E. Longview St., a Townmaintained local street. - The properties to the south, west, and northeast are zoned Residential-4 (R-4). - The Columbia Place development to the northwest is zoned Residential-3 (R-3). - The Mill Creek Condominium development to the east, across Martin Luther King Jr. Blvd., is zoned Residential-6 (R-6). - There is an intermittent stream on the site, partially piped, which is subject to a Resource Conservation District (RCD).
 The stream is not subject to a Jordan Buffer, and there is no associated floodplain or wetlands impacting the site. - The site slopes downward from southwest to northeast and contains existing vegetation.
 A considerable portion of the site features steep slopes.